 - Tissue will be healing changes in color and appearance will occur over the next 6 weeks.

-- Do not be alarmed about soft swelling or bruising the first week.
+- Do not be alarmed about soft swelling or bruising during the first week.

 - Expect cold sensitivity on teeth for 6 weeks or longer.

-Ice are at 10-minute intervals for the first 48 hours to minimize swelling.
+Ice is at 10-minute intervals for the first 48 hours to minimize swelling.

-- Pain can be controlled with one acetaminophen (Tylenol) and NSAID (Motrin or Advil) at the same time, subject to other instruction from the Doctor.
+- Pain can be controlled with one acetaminophen (Tylenol) and NSAID (Motrin or Advil) at the same time, subject to other instructions from the Doctor.

-- Wear prescribed appliance 24 hours a day, if instructed.
+- Wear prescribed appliances 24 hours a day, if instructed.
 Do not clench or grind your teeth.
 Check with the Doctor about any other appliances (e.g., retainers, Invisalign, perio-protect, etc.)